fsfe/reuse-tool/README.md

 - `python3-pygit2`

+You can install `python3-pygit2` via your operating system's package manager.
+For Debian-like GNU/Linux distributions this would be:

+    apt-get install python3-pygit2

+Note that simply installing `pygit2` via `pip` does not work as this omits the `libgit2` dependency.

-If you do not have `python3-pygit2` available, you can install and use reuse without it.
-The caveat is that the performance of reuse will degrade significantly as the amount of files increases.
+You can also use reuse without `python3-pygit2` at the cost of significantly degraded performance as the amount of files to process increases.

 To install reuse, you only need to run the following command: